Yomguithereal/colifrapy/docs/quickstart.rst

 -----
 **model/example_model.py**

 Models are the bulk of Colifrapy.
-You can extend them to acces your settings and commands easily.
+You can extend them to access your settings and commands easily.

 A standard model is generated for you by the Scaffolder when you create a new project.